Skip to main content

 • relates to housing that they were occupying at the time of the offence

-• was committed in the period of 12 months ending with the day on which the application is made
+• was committed within the two years before the application is made

 Local authorities have powers to help an occupier to apply for an RRO, for example by conducting proceedings on the occupier's behalf or by providing advice on how to do it.[13]

-An occupier must apply within 12 months of the offence.
+An occupier must apply within two years of the offence.[15]

-For continuing offences which have now ended, the last date the offence was committed must have been within the 12 months before the occupier's application.[12]
+For continuing offences which have now ended, the last date the offence was committed must have been within the two years before the occupier's application.[16]

-Where the last day the offence was committed was 3 May 2022, and the tenants applied for a rent repayment order on 4 May 2023, the Upper Tribunal held that a rent repayment order could not be made as the offence was not committed in the 12 month period before 4 May 2023.[13]
+In a case where the previous RRO time limit of 12 months applied, the last day the offence was committed was 3 May 2022, and the tenants applied for a rent repayment order on 4 May 2023.
+The Upper Tribunal held that a rent repayment order could not be made as the offence was not committed in the 12 month period before 4 May 2023.[17]

 When the tenant has received partial universal credit

-Where tenant's rent was partially paid by universal credit or housing benefit, the rent repayment order amount should be split proportionately between the tenant and the local authority.
+If a tenant received partial universal credit or housing benefit, they can apply for a rent repayment order for the rent they paid themselves.
+The rent repayment order amount should be split proportionately between the tenant and the local authority.

 Government guidance explains how the amount should be apportioned.
 Find out more at gov.uk: Rent repayment orders under the Housing and Planning Act 2016.